wiredtiger/wiredtiger/test/cppsuite/how_to_use_cppsuite.md

 #### Defining workloads
 In our example test `multi_size_inserts` we will first update the functions that define `insert` and `populate`.
-The default behavior of populate will create the table in the database, so we can delete the stubbed implementation of `populate` and make sure that it is defined in the [configuration file](#the-configuration-file) later.
+The default behavior of populate (implemented in [database_operation.cpp](./src/main/database_operation.cpp)) will create the table in the database, so we can delete the stubbed implementation of `populate` and make sure that it is defined in the [configuration file](#the-configuration-file) later.
 When cppsuite executes the test it will create threads that run the `insert_operation` function.

 Initially, the insert function is stubbed as follows: